 But in order to accelerate the open trade agenda we are also prepared to explore all options for bilateral or regional free trade arrangements consistent with WTO principles.

-Through APEC, our friends in Chile and Peru are now committed to the Bogor Goals of free and open trade and investment by 2010 and 2020, and as I said earlier, we've seen exciting developments with Chile in the last couple of weeks.
+Through APEC, our friends in Chile and Peru are now committed to the Bogor Goals of free and open trade and investment by 2010 and 2020.

-However, our friends over the Andes in the Mercosur Community fall outside the APEC "footprint", and I'm convinced that in the medium term, New Zealand must be working with these economies to supplement and accelerate global trade liberalisation on either a bilateral or subregional basis.
+However, our friends over the Andes in the Mercosur Community fall outside the APEC "footprint", and I'm convinced that in the medium term, New Zealand must be looking to these economies to supplement and accelerate global trade liberalisation on either a bilateral or subregional basis.